Coefficient Synthesis for Threshold Automata: Abstract

 \section{Abstract}

 Threshold automata are a formalism for modeling fault-tolerant distributed algorithms.
-The main feature of threshold automata is the notion of a \emph{threshold guard}, which allows us to compare the number of received messages with the total number of different types of processes.
-In this paper, we consider the coefficient synthesis problem for threshold automata, in which we are given a sketch of a threshold automaton (with the constants in the threshold guards left unspecified) and a specification and we want to synthesize a set of constants which when plugged into the sketch, gives a threshold automaton satisfying the specification.
-Our main result is that this problem is undecidable, even when the specification is a coverability specification and the underlying sketch is acyclic.
+The main feature of threshold automata is the notion of a threshold guard, which allows us to compare the number of received messages with the total number of different types of processes.
+In this paper, we consider the coefficient synthesis problem for threshold automata, in which we are given a sketch of a threshold automaton (with some of the constants in the threshold guards left unspecified) and a violation describing a collection of undesirable behaviors.
+We then want to synthesize a set of constants which when plugged into the sketch, gives a threshold automaton that does not have the undesirable behaviors.
+Our main result is that this problem is undecidable, even when the violation is given by a coverability property and the underlying sketch is acyclic.